From clinic to bathroom cabinet: the sought-after skin doctors masterminding their own product lines

 When it comes to results-driven skincare and correct product selection, there’s a fine line between productivity and product overload.
 However, with more lotions, potions, actives and innovative formulations to choose from than ever before, the line between the two seems to be getting increasingly blurred.
-So what’s the secret for ensuring that our skin stays looking its best from spring until winter?
-Some clever layering that transcends the seasons.
+So what’s the secret for ensuring that our skin stays looking its best?

 “I build bespoke skincare routines for all my patients and the art of layering is key to the success of this.
 I start by deciding which active ingredients I want to combine,” says cosmetic dermatologist and Get The Gloss Expert Dr Sam Bunting.

-Here are the six basic principles to abide by and adapt when it comes to smart selection of products throughout the year that’ll also end up saving you a whole lot of money and energy in the long-term too.
+Here are the six basic principles to abide by and adapt when it comes to smart selection of products that’ll end up saving you a whole lot of money and energy in the long-term too.

 “Let your leave-on products do the talking,” says Dr Bunting.
 “They will have far more impact than wash-off products like cleanser, so I recommend using a gentle non-foaming cleanser to prep skin.”